While Honor Flights are suspended through the end of calendar-year 2020 due to COVID-19 precautions, WE CONTINUE TO ACCEPT VETERAN APPLICATIONS!

 A: This is usually not a problem.
 Our TOP priority is the safe travel of ALL the Veterans.
 Guardians are volunteers who physically assist the Veterans with wheelchairs and their baggage during our trip.
 Who will or will not serve as a Guardian, and how many guardians will be needed, is the sole responsibility of the Hub Coordinator.
 That decision is based upon many factors, such as:

-A: Honor Flight Network gratefully accepts all donations!
+A: Honor Flight Arizona gratefully accepts all donations!
 However, no WWII, Korean War, or Vietnam War Veteran may donate prior to his/her trip or pay his/her way to go.
 We believe that these Veterans have given enough.
 This is our way of saying “Thank You!”

 A: Due to the age of our Veterans and the extensive walking required at many sites (including the airports), we supply wheelchairs to those that may need them.
 We also have many Guardians available to help push them.
 Our buses are equipped with motorized wheelchair lifts, if needed.